jeremyabbott/FsBlog/source/blog/2015/12-3-fsharp-events-rx-async.md

     primeFinder.IsPrime 3L // prints "3 is prime"
     // PrimeFound event should not fire
     primeFinder.IsPrime 4L // prints "4 is not prime"

-Inside of the `PrimeFinder` type the event `primeFoundEvent` is defined.
-It's correpsonding type isn't defined explicitly, notice the wildcard "`_`" passed as the type to `Event<_>`, which means the compiler will figure out the event's type based on how it's used.
-The member `PrimeFound` is of type `IEvent<PrimeFinder * obj>`, and is what callers will wire handlers to.

-The member `IsPrime` is responsible for triggering the `primeFoundEvent`.
-The handler wired up to `PrimeFound` is called with a tuple, `Sender * Args`, passed in.
+`PrimeFinder` is a type that exposes a single method, `IsPrime`, and an event, `PrimeFound`, that we can add handlers to. `primeFoundEvent` is a local value of type `Event<_>`.
+Notice that the type passed to `Event` is not defined explicitly.
+By using the wildcard "`_`" syntax we're telling the compiler to figure out the event type based on its usage. `PrimeFinder` exposes `primeFoundEvent` as `PrimeFound` via the `Publish` method, which returns an object of type `IEvent<PrimeFinder * obj>`.
+Finally, `IsPrime` calls the `Trigger` method on `primeFoundEvent`.
+The arguments passed to `Trigger` are the self-identifier for the type, `x`, and a tuple of type `int64 * bool`.
+Said another way, when we call the `Trigger` method we're passing it the sender and eventArgs.

-Note that `IEvent<PrimeFinder * obj>` changes to `IEvent<PrimeFinder * (int64 * bool)>` after `primeFoundEvent.Trigger` is called with an event argument of type `int64 * bool`.
-Once `Trigger` is called with an argument the F# compiler can infer the type of `primeFoundEvent`.
+Note that when `IsPrime` calls `primeFoundEvent.Trigger` with arguments of type `int64 * bool`, the F# compiler infers `PrimeFound`'s type to be `IEvent<PrimeFinder *(int64 * bool)>`.

-One of the neat things about F# events though is that you can treat them as event streams (like with Rx programming).
+One of the neat things about F# events is that you can treat them as event streams (like with Rx programming).
 An event stream is essentially a collection of events that you can apply function calls like `map`, `reduce`, and `filter` to.

-So maybe we only want the event to call our handler when a number is prime?
-We could easily update our handler to only print when a number is prime, but what if we could separate out the responsibility of handling the event from determining whether or not we *should* handle the event?
+So maybe we only want the event to call our handler when a number is prime.
+We could easily update our handler to print only when a number is prime, but what if we could separate out the responsibility of handling the event from determining whether or not we *should* handle the event?

-The following sample take the PrimeFound event stream and returns only events whose argument is prime.
-The same handler used previously is then added to the filtered stream.
+The following sample creates an event stream from `PrimeFound` and returns only events whose arguments are prime.
+The previous handler is then added to the filtered stream.
 The logic for determining *when* to handle an event is now separate from the logic describing *how* to handle an event.

     let primeFinder = PrimeFinder()